Frequently Asked Questions

 What information should I have ready for the ambulance crew?
 What should I bring to the hospital?

 To assist our crews, have a list of the patient’s medical problems, medications, and allergies available.
 Use our EMS Alert to document important information and post it on your refrigerator.
-Stop by BVA to obtain an EMS Alert, or download a copy here.
+Download a copy here.

 If a family member is present, or if you are safely able to do so, gather your house keys, shoes, phone, and in cold weather, a jacket to bring with you.